openmrs/openmrs-react-components/README.md

 Steps to the react component within your React project

-### Add openmrs-contrib-reactcomponents as a dependency
+### Add openmrs-react-components as a dependency

-npm install openmrs-contrib-reactcomponents
+npm install openmrs-react-components

 ### Add babel-polyfill as a dependency and import it